How to care for your Cactus

 Fairy Castle Cactus

-Your Fairy Castle Cactus needs as much sunlight as it can possibly get through the early spring and into late Fall.
+Your Fairy Castle Cactus needs as much sunlight or full sun as it can possibly get through the early spring and into late Fall.
 Turn it frequently so a new section faces the light, or it will begin to lean.
-It can handle indirect sunlight but will thrive in full sun.

-Water your Fairy Castle Cactus deeply and allow it to dry between waterings in the spring and summer.
+Water your Fairy Castle Cactus deeply and allow it to dry completely between waterings in the spring and summer.
 Always water near the base of the plant and try to keep the column of the plant dry.
-Your Fairy Castle Cactus will not tolerate completely saturated soil or roots.
+Your Fairy Castle Cactus will not tolerate soggy soil.
 Make sure to empty the saucer of all standing water after each watering.
 During the late fall and winter, you can go up to 4 weeks without watering your cactus.

 This plant requires no additional humidity.